Advanced specialist Shockwave Therapy for Achilles Tendinopathies in Highams Park, East London.

 Depending on whether it is Acute or Chronic, 3 - 6 sessions are generally required for most people to gain complete pain relief and make a full recovery from Achilles Tendonitis.

-The new way to treat MSK.
+The effective way - to treat MSK.

 How Shockwave Therapy helps with Achilles Tendonitis.